 - Fish is lethargic

 - Fins clamped against the body

-- Fine yellow or rusty colored film on the skin
+- Fine yellow or rusty colored film on the skin (giving a velvety appearance)

 - In advanced stages, skin peels off

 Initially the fish rub against hard objects trying to dislodge the parasites.
 As the disease progresses the fish becomes lethargic, fins are held close to the body, appetite is reduced and the fish loses weight.
 A key symptom is difficulty breathing, resulting in rapid gilling.